DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 One or more stakeholders are able to provide CO2 transparency on their segments of the transport, other stakeholders are interested and capable of consuming this data.

+A central assumption is that there is an interest of stakeholders to recieve CO2 transparency on piece level, end2end, multi-modal.

 ## Process

 ### Solution approach